Difference-in-Differences with Sample Selection: Model Framework

 and $S_{t}\in {\{1,0}\}$ is the realized selection indicator, which equals one if the outcome for a unit is observed in period `$t$' and zero otherwise.
 For example, those with $S_{t}(0)=0$ and $S_{t}(1)=1$ are individuals for whom the outcome would not be observed if they are untreated but would be observed if treated.

-\begin{assumption} No anticipation on selection and outcome
+\begin{assumption}[No anticipation on selection and outcome] \

 \end{assumption} Assumption \ref{no anti} formalizes the no-anticipation assumptions on selection and potential outcomes in the pre-treatment period.
-It states that there can be no sample selection and no anticipatory effects of the treatment on the latent potential outcomes in the baseline.
-This is plausible in situations where the treatment is not announced in advance, thereby discouraging individuals from basing their decision to be observed in the sample on receiving or not receiving the treatment in the future.
+It states that there can be no anticipatory effects of the treatment assignment on sample selection or on the latent potential outcomes at baseline.
+This is plausible in situations where the treatment is not announced in advance, thereby discouraging individuals from basing their decision to be observed in the sample on whether they will receive the treatment in the future.

 We consider the principal stratification framework introduced by \citet{frangakis2002principal} to divide the population into latent subgroups based on the potential sample selection indicators in both periods.
 This results in sixteen groups, which can be reduced to the eight groups presented in Table \ref{latentgroups} since $S_{0}(0) = S_{0}(1)$ (Assumption \ref{no anti}).\footnote{Following the nomenclature used in \citet{lee2009}, \citet{huber2015sharp} and \citet{bartalotti2023identifying}, we use ``O'' and ``N'' to denote observed and not observed, respectively.} Let $G$ denote the principal strata or latent group to which a unit belongs, with `g' denoting the group denomination.